projectcalico/calico/docs/source/l3-interconnectFabric.rst

 Next hop behavior
-  By default BGP routers do not change the *next hop* of a route if it is peering with another router in it's same AS.
+  By default BGP routers do not change the *next hop* of a route if it is peering with another router in its same AS.
 The inverse is also true, a BGP router will set itself as the *next hop* of a route if it is peering with a router in another AS.